ARCH Venture Partners

 Series A in 2019

-One BioMed is a molecular life science company focused on advancing human health through innovative biomedical research and testing solutions.
-The company develops a diagnostics testing platform that facilitates the purification and isolation of nucleic acids from various samples.
-Its technology integrates molecular diagnostic tools, including proprietary silicon biophotonics sensing technology, enabling physicians to effectively detect infectious diseases at the point of care.
-One BioMed's product offerings include DNA and RNA cartridge kits, designed to support its diagnostic capabilities and enhance the accuracy of testing in healthcare settings.
+One BioMed is a molecular life science company focused on advancing human health through innovative biomedical research, products, and testing solutions.
+The company specializes in developing a diagnostics testing platform that facilitates the purification and isolation of nucleic acids from diverse samples.
+Its offerings include DNA and RNA cartridge kits, which are integral to its platform that integrates molecular diagnostic tools.
+Utilizing proprietary silicon biophotonics sensing technology, One BioMed enables healthcare professionals to detect point-of-care infectious diseases efficiently and effectively.
+Through its commitment to innovation, the company aims to enhance diagnostic capabilities in the medical field.

 Encoded Therapeutics